sanjogar/RepData_PeerAssessment1/PA1_template.md

 newmedian <- median(nstepstotday, na.rm = TRUE)
 ```

-The mean of the total number of steps taken per day is 10766.19 and the median is 10766.19, which are larger than those obtained when the missing data were not considered or replaced.
+The mean of the total number of steps taken per day is 10766.19 and the median is 10766.19, which are slightly larger than those obtained when the missing data were not considered or replaced.

 ## Are there differences in activity patterns between weekdays and weekends?